Camerash/guides/auth/basics/android.md

     }
 });
 ```

-However, if user try to sign up with an exsisting username / email, the error `ERROR.CODE.DUPLICATED` will be returned in the `onAuthFail` method.
+If a user try to sign up with an existing username / email, the error `ERROR.CODE.DUPLICATED` will be returned in the `onAuthFail` method.

-A typical account checking example is shown below:
+A typical way to check if a user account already exists is shown below:

 ```java
 skygear.signupWithUsername(username, password, new AuthResponseHandler() {
     @Override